- Jochem Durenkamp

 This course will be put you fully up to speed in a field that will offer many opportunities for decades to come.

-This three-day course is meant for professionals in and outside the energy sector who need to get an in-depth overview of the entire hydrogen value chain and want to learn more about the possibilities hydrogen has to offer.
+This course is meant for professionals in and outside the energy sector who need to get an in-depth overview of the entire hydrogen value chain and want to learn more about the possibilities hydrogen has to offer.

 Dr. Theo Fens is an independent consultant, associated partner at Deloitte Consultancy and associate partner at the Global Gas Netherlands Initiative.
 Since 2002 he has been senior research fellow at Technical University of Delft, Faculty Technology, Policy and Management.
 He specialises in strategic consultancy in the energy and utilities sector.